-Right from first contact, our dedicated and experienced team will ensure you get all the attention, care and information you need to brave this journey.
-Rest assured this does not have to be the end of the road for you, your loved one or anyone addicted to cocaine; we can offer you all the help you need to kick this addiction through our cocaine rehab program.
+From the first contact, our dedicated and experienced team will ensure you get all the attention, care and information you need to brave this journey.
+Rest assured, this does not have to be the end of the road for you, your loved one or anyone addicted to cocaine; we can offer you all the help you need to kick this addiction through our cocaine rehab program.

 What Happens During Cocaine Detox?

-The good news is that the detox process for cocaine is a tad bit milder than it is with a range of other substances.
-Nevertheless, it’s still quite tasking and you need all the help you can get.
+The good news is that the detox process for cocaine is a tad bit milder than with other substances.
+Nevertheless, it’s still quite tasking, and you need all the help you can get.
 The bane of your existence at this point is the cravings for cocaine that are sure to show up along the way.
-In fact, physical symptoms are not quite on the table, the main battle takes place in the mind.
+In fact, physical symptoms are not quite on the table; the main battle takes place in the mind.

 All in all, the detox process begins once the decision to stop using has been made.
 Making up your mind to do this is one thing, but you have to wean your body off its dependency on the drug.
-That’s where the intense cravings turn up and as such, detoxing at home could have you traveling down a slippery slope.
+That’s where the intense cravings turn up, and as such, detoxing at home could have you travelling down a slippery slope.

-In all the treatment facilities we work with, you are guaranteed a drug-free environment, unconditional support, as well as the tools and medication you need for the treatment of cocaine addiction.
+In all the treatment facilities we work with, you are guaranteed a drug-free environment, unconditional support, and the tools and medication you need to treat cocaine addiction.

 What to Expect From Cocaine Withdrawal

 As it is with all substance abuse, cocaine users go through a period of intense cravings.
-Altogether, both the mind and body must learn to live without the intense release of dopamine that usually follows.
-For the most part of it, the side effects here are psychological but there will be a handful of physical symptoms here and there.
+Altogether, both the mind and body must learn to live without the intense dopamine release that usually follows.
+For the most part, the side effects here are psychological, but there will be a handful of physical symptoms here and there.
 These symptoms will carry on until the drug is completely eradicated from the system; it’s not pleasant, but it’s a process you need to ride through.